Nicole Kidman’s ‘Babygirl’ Movie: Everything We Know About the Erotic Thriller

 Image Credit: A24

 Nicole Kidman‘s upcoming Babygirl erotic thriller is nothing like she’s ever done before.
-After its Venice Film Festival premiere, the film will be released in theaters at the end of this year.
+After its showing at the Venice Film Festival, the film will be released in theaters later this year.
 Hollywood Life has compiled all the details about Babygirl, below.

 What Is A24’s ‘Babygirl’ Movie About?